 The Himalayan Region: This region is a mountain region.
-It has many rivers, snow, greenery, a cooled and pleasant atmosphere throughout the year.
+It has many rivers, snow, greenery, a cooled and pleasant atmosphere throughout the year like that of Rishikesh.
 This region includes the states of Jammu and Kashmir, Himachal Pradesh, Uttarakhand, Sikkim, Arunachal Pradesh, Assam, Nagaland, Meghalaya, Mizoram, and Tripura.

 The South India Region: This region is a plain area having a coast around some sides of India.
 It experiences extreme weather conditions during the monsoon and summer seasons.
 This region includes Kerala, Tamil Nadu, Karnataka, Andhra Pradesh, Maharashtra, Telangana, and Goa.

 The North India Region

 This region is located between South India and the Himalayan Ranges.
 It experiences extreme heat and low rainfall.
 The region includes Gujrat, Madhya Pradesh, Chhattis Garh, Orisa, Jharkhand, Uttar Pradesh, Bihar, West Bengal, Rajasthan, Delhi, and Panjab.

 This region includes Andaman and Nicobar Island, Lakshadweep, and Diu.

 Seasons In India

 The rainy season in India starts in June and ends in September.
 It first reaches Kerala, then passing through Maharashtra reaches Delhi at the end of June.
 It covers the remaining part of India in mid-July.
 Naturally, the states in the south have more rainfall as compared to north India.
 In the monsoon season, rives and cities become flooded and soil sliding happens regularly.
 Therefore, it is advisable do not travel in the rainy season to the north, south, and island region of India.